-The 8th Party Congress work report depicts a picture of a regime without a viable exit strategy from the present conundrum.
-While to outside observers the regime's prospect seems bleak, it is only because of the assumption that the North Korean regime aspires to economic growth just like other political entities.
-In fact, the regime prioritizes political stability over economic growth.
-The future direction of the economy as outlined in the new five-year economic plan doesn't offer radical solutions, but instead it points towards economic retrenchment that would shrink the economy while making it more robust.
+The 8th Party Congress work report depicts a picture of a regime that is increasingly running out of options.
+Its message is muddled by the fact that there is no viable exit strategy from the present conundrum.
+The future direction of the economy as outlined in the new five-year economic plan doesn't offer radical solutions, but instead it points towards economic retrenchment.
 The regime aims to fill the void left by the evaporation of economic gains with Kim's own personal appeal in the form of "People First-ism" and "Serving the People is like Serving the Heaven".
 Whether the regime can impose followership on the public with artificially constructed charisma is unclear.

 The only certainty for the regime and the international community is North Korea's growing nuclear capability.
-The overall message of the work report is straightforward: North Korea will relentlessly work on building nuclear weapons as before15 by pursuing their miniaturization and diversification.
+The overall message of the work report is straightforward: North Korea will relentlessly work on building nuclear weapons as before by pursuing their miniaturization and diversification.

 Mass nuclear production is not simply a plan, but the main pillar of North Korea's nuclear and diplomatic strategy.
 By amassing more powerful and longer-range nuclear weapons, the North will gain stronger diplomatic leverages and have more options to pursue its strategic objectives.
 In the end, North Korea's intention is to convince the United States to abandon its futile objective of pressuring the North to completely denuclearize.